Case Studies

 Regional human services nonprofit. $30M revenue, 600+ employees.
 Serves Maryland, Virginia, DC, and the Carolinas with affordable housing, behavioral health, veteran support, homeless services, and community re-entry programs.

-The new CEO inherited a money-losing organization with deficits in service performance, compensation, management staffing, process efficiency, and partnership opportunities.
+The new CEO inherited a money-losing organization with deficits in service performance, compensation, management staffing, and process efficiency.

 Over the engagement, the organization moved from $22M and money-losing to $30M and profitable.
 Service performance, management depth, and operational discipline all strengthened.
 The leadership team gained the financial stability to invest in growth and the operational visibility to steer it.